Literature / The Circle Series

 - Aerith and Bob: Tanis, Mikil, Chelise, Johan, Rachelle and Thomas (though this may not be the case, since Thomas is technically from a different world.)

 - Back from the Dead: Thomas Hunter (twice!).
 And also Rachelle once.

 - Justin.
 Even after being brutally beaten, drowned, and stabbed in the climax of Red, reappears at the end of the novel, confirms that he is the adult form of Elyon, and claims his 'Circle' (those that chose to drown in the lake he was killed in to save themselves from becoming Scabs) as his chosen people.
-It makes sense since he's The Messiah of Other Earth.
+It makes sense since he's a Messianic Archetype of Other Earth.

 - Body Horror: The description of what the Raison Strain does to the human body.

 - And in Green, the scene in which Marsuuv removes Billy's eyes and replaces them with 'slimy black orbs'.

 - Canon Welding: Shataiki and Roush are alluded to in a few other of Dekker's books, as are the title's colors.
 The Forest Guard is mentioned briefly in Skin.